About Athena

 Through paint Athena seeks to similarly emulate that beautiful imperfection and control the light as it appears to shine through from behind the painting.
 Many of her paintings begin as snapshots from around her neighbourhood captured on her phone.
 These fleeting moments are seemingly every day and yet conjure a sense of awe.
 It is that first light of dawn on a frosty morning passing through barren branches that cast long fingers of shadow.
 It is a shaft of light illuminating a single poppy in a roadside garden and then gone minutes later.
 For each of these blink-or-you’ll-miss-it moments, Athena seeks to capture the beauty she bore witness to and pass on that vision in her paintings.

 Athena is the 2023 Winner of the Won Lee Prize celebrating creative excellence among Canadian visual artists living with disabilities.
-She is also an Active Status member of the Federation of Canadian Artists and is currently working on a 2024 art exhibit on the subject of romantic love and disability.
+She is currently working on the illustrations for a new picture book by Anne Laurel Carter to be published by Toronto's Owlkids Books.